russelporosky/jQuery.awesomeCloud.plugin/readme.markdown

 # awesomeCloud - jQuery Plugin

-The awesomeCloud plugin creates a word cloud using the HTML5 `canvas` element, using a wordlist that exists on your page.
+The awesomeCloud plugin creates a word or tag cloud using the HTML5 `canvas` element, using a wordlist that exists on your page.

 ## Requirements